shiplet/dss_shiplet/README.md

-# DSS GUI
+# Rust GUI
 Requires `rustc` version 1.47 or higher.
-Currently compiles on both macOS and Windows.
+Currently compiles on both macOS and Windows, but not on Apple Silicon (yet).

 ## To Build
 ```bash